 When we step back from our full momentum and stubbornness, we realize that our way isn't really all that great- the Lord's plan for us is infinitely more.

-If you are new, every Wednesday, different LDS bloggers share their favorite scripture and why via Facebook.
+If you are new, every Wednesday in the summer, different LDS bloggers share their favorite scripture and why via Facebook.
 In each Faceboook Live video, they will also tell you about the new free printable to go along with their scripture.
 Be sure to like our Facebook Page so you can find out each week.
 Sometimes it's a poster to hang in your home, sometimes a coloring page, or even a mini booklet.
 Be sure to check out some of the other scripture freebies you can use after you grab this one.

 This week, John from LDS SMILE is sharing his favorite scripture.
 It's not one you would normally notice found in Deuteronomy 1:2- it's even in parentheses.
 It reads,